Change Experts Academy

 What is Ethical Ketamine?

-The Majority of the effects are temporary, and if we start to understand that the EFFECTS of the medicaitons are often labeled as SIDE EFFECTS... we actually understand that the EFFECTS will come and go.
-The Short term Effects include increased blood pressure and heart rate, distortions of thinking including audio and visual imagery.
-Short-term cognitive effects like decreased attention and impaired motor skills usually resolve within 2 hours.
-At the low dosing recommended for Mental Health compared to Anesthesia, this is a very well tolerated medication with an amazing safety profile.
-High dose and DAILY administration of this medication has been associated with bladder and urinary tract issues like ulcerative or interstitial cystitis with long-term, off-label misuse of ketamine.
+The short-term effects include increased blood pressure and heart rate, as well as distortions of thinking, including auditory and visual imagery.
+Short-term cognitive effects, such as decreased attention and impaired motor skills, usually resolve within 2 hours.
+At the low dose recommended for Mental Health compared to Anesthesia, this is a well-tolerated medication with an excellent safety profile.

-Isn’t ketamine addictive?”
+Isn’t ketamine addictive?

 Spravato R.E.M.S. provides a protocol to deliver ketamine with an ethical practice.
 This is not home based, self dosed medication.
 The medication is delivered to a provider that will administer (or observe) the medication and monitor the client for 120 minutes to support safest use.